 At their maximum, you can look for roughly 5 ε-Perseids per hour, coming from the general area of the constellation Perseus high in the southwest sky.
 Like we said – not as spectacular as Perseids, but still interesting!

-On September 22nd this year, the seasons officially changed.
+Early on September 23rd this year, the seasons officially changed.
 The September Equinox – called the “autumnal equinox” in the northern hemisphere and the “vernal equinox” in the southern hemisphere – signals the point where earth experiences roughly equal lengths of day and night.

 While there is no night sky event to view for the equinox, it’s a cool time to consider our planet’s place in the solar system and how we orbit around the sun.